oliverklee/insecurity/README.md

 * have the attendees search for vulnerabilities
 * have the attendees fix the vulnerabilities

 ## Warning

 Never, ever put this project on any web server that is accessible from the internet.
 Your server will get hacked.

 ## Installation

 Copy this project into the document root of some virtual host on your machine (either directly into the document root or in a subdirectory).
 Enable PHP and indexes for that virtual host.

+## Contributing

+Contributions in the form of bug fixes, more vulnerabilities or clean-up in the form of pull requests is always more than welcome.

+Please do not report any security vulnerabilities, and please do not submit pull requests with security fixes - you're missing the point.

 ## License